 Lesson observation should focus on issues identified in the pre-inspection briefing with senior staff or from early inspection activity.
 Observations will include gathering evidence on how well particular groups of pupils and individual pupils are learning.
 Inspectors should use evidence from lesson observations to make detailed and specific recommendations to improve teaching and learning and make judgements about outcomes for pupils, provision and aspects of leadership and management.

 Inspectors should work to a protocol for feedback arrangements that the lead inspector has explained to the school.
 Inspectors must be proactive in offering feedback to teachers.
-Inspectors should provide teachers with feedback for all observations of 25 minutes or more.
-They may also provide feedback for observations of less than 25 minutes.
-For example, short reading/phonics sessions.
-Inspectors should explain the arrangements for feedback to the teacher prior to, or shortly after, the observation.

 Teachers cannot refuse to be observed.
 However, Ofsted advice to inspectors makes it clear that teachers must not be placed under pressure to be jointly observed.
 NASUWT Representatives need to be alert to the possibility that pressure may be placed on teachers to be jointly observed and should remind members of their rights.

 An inspector’s judgement of a teacher’s teaching and its impact on learning relates only to what has been observed during the course of the lesson.
 It is not a judgement about the quality and effectiveness of their teaching in general and, therefore, must not be used to make judgements about the performance of an individual teacher.
 For example, the school must not use Ofsted inspection judgements about the quality of teaching and its impact on learning to begin, or to support, capability proceedings against an individual teacher.